APSA has published a variety of books, brochures, guides, and other materials and would like to offer them to members, practitioners, and the public.

 Style Manual for Political Science

+Style Manual for Political Science: Professional Advancement & Success in the Discipline provides guidelines for authors on preparing and writing manuscripts for submission to APSA journals.
 It includes information on preparation, punctuation, style, parenthetical citations, references, notes, tables and figures, and additional resources.

 Learn More

-Elizabeth C. Matto, Alison Rios Millett McCartney, Elizabeth A. Bennion and Dick Simpson, editors
+Teaching Civic Engagement Across the Disciplines Elizabeth C. Matto, Alison Rios Millett Mccartney, Elizabeth A. Bennion, and Dick Simpson, Editors

-This book seeks to build upon Teaching Civic Engagement: From Student to Active Citizen (2013) by making significant steps forward in the scholarship of civic engagement education for all disciplines.
+This book seeks to build upon teaching civic engagement: from student to active citizen (2013) by making significant steps forward in the scholarship of civic engagement education for all disciplines.

-The book evaluates the goals, challenges and rewards of integrating civic education into the curriculum, highlighting best practices across disciplines and campuses.
+Teaching Civic Engagement Across the Disciplines evaluates the goals, challenges and rewards of integrating civic education into the curriculum, highlighting best practices across disciplines and campuses.

 Buy